Meghan Markle says online abuse 'almost unsurvivable'

-Washington [US], October 11 (ANI): Duchess of Sussex and Former Americal actress Meghan Markle spoke about the online abuse she encountered when she married into the royal family.
+Washington [US], October 11 (ANI): Duchess of Sussex and Former American actor Meghan Markle spoke about the online abuse she encountered when she married into the royal family.

 According to People Magazine, Markle recently appeared alongside Prince Harry on the 'Teenager Therapy' podcast, hosted by five seniors at Anaheim high school, California and discussed the toll that social media can take on someone's mental health.